canelmas/bamboo-timeoffs/README.md

 ## How?

-A cron job fetches time offs of each employee listed in a team file and sends emails to people specified.
+A cron job fetches time offs of each employee of each project team and sends emails to people specified.

-#### Team File Structure
+You can either use static project team files or Tempo API.

+### Team Files

+Directory containing project team files can be specified with the command line parameter **--teams**.

 ```
-# sample  team file
+# team_xyz
 team=<comma separated employee emails for whom time offs will be fetched>
 report=<comma separated employee emails to whom reminder email will be sent to>
 ```

-#### Config.ini
+### Tempo API

+By default Tempo API is used to fetch project teams, team members and project lead.

+### Configuration
 ```
 [bamboo]
 sub_domain =xyz
 api_key=bamboo_hr_api_key

+[tempo]
+url = tempo_url
+token = tempo_basic_auth_token

 [smtp]
 host=smtp_host